jonas-45/To-do-list-review/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a href="#acknowlegements" name="acknowledgements"></a>
+- A very big thank you to @ridabensalem for your time and effort in reviewing this projects.

-Webpack package was used for this project setup together with the htmlwebpackplugin and other loaders such as file loaders.
+- Webpack package was used for this project setup together with the htmlwebpackplugin and other loaders such as file loaders.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>